alatona5283/GTMod/README.md

 ## Participation

-To participate, you must give at least one 30-50  minute seminar on one of the weekly topics listed in the schedule tab.
-The schedule also includes weekly reading.
+There will be weekly 40-50 minute talks by participants.
+The weekly reading is included in the schedule tab.

 ## Resources